INN/docs/staffing/job-descriptions/INN-full-stack-developer-wordpress-2016.md

 You can read more about us [on our team blog](http://nerds.inn.org), [our team docs](https://github.com/INN/docs) and check out [our projects on github](http://github.com/inn).

-The ideal candidate for this position is an experienced full stack developer with some specific expertise working with WordPress who is looking to apply her/his skills to tackling problems facing nonprofit news organizations.
+The ideal candidate for this position is an experienced full stack developer with some specific expertise working with WordPress who is looking to apply her/his skills to moving the industry forward by tackling problems facing nonprofit news organizations.

 You'll be joining an accomplished team in a key role as senior developer, but our team is highly collaborative so you'll have an opportunity to work on a diverse range of projects while continuing to learn and develop new skills.